amatsuda/ljax_rails/README.md

 Also, you can give `remote_url` option for specifying request target URL.

     <%= render 'sidebar', remote: true, remote_url: '/shared/sidebar' %>

+### Controllers

+`request.ljax?` tells you whether the request was sent via LJAX or not.

+    def index
+      if request.ljax?
+        @users = User.all
+      end
+    end

 ## Contributing